Instrumental Variables with Time-Varying Exposure: Dynamic Effects of Revascularization on Quality of Life: IV for Clinical Exposure

-In clinical trials, the reduced form is an ITT effect that compares outcomes by treatment assigned, indicated here by $Z$.
-The share of the trial population for whom treatment status is changed by random assignment is given by the first stage.
-Equation \eqref{eq:late} shows that in a static or short-run analysis of trial data, ITT is diluted relative to the effect of revascularization itself: because the first stage is necessarily between zero and one, the magnitude of LATE exceeds the corresponding ITT effect.
+The reduced form is an ITT effect that compares outcomes by treatment assigned, that is, by the instrument, $Z$.
+The first stage is the difference in treatment rates by assignment status; this is also the share of the trial population for whom treatment status is changed by random assignment.
+Since this share is between zero and one, ITT effects in a static or short-run analysis of trial data are diluted relative to the effect of revascularization itself.
 Intuitively, because revascularization assignment is assumed to affect outcomes solely by inducing revascularization among compliers, ITT is diluted by averaging in causal effects of zero for always- and never-takers.

-IV estimation of per-protocol treatment effects contrast with conventional as-treated analyses of clinical trials that ignore random assignment (see, for instance, the \cite{cabanaPP} analysis of the CABANA trial comparing treatments for atrial fibrillation).
+Conventional as-treated analyses of clinical trials ignore random assignment.
+Rather, as-treated analyses compare outcomes conditional on treatment received, typically with covariate controls (see, for instance, the \cite{cabanaPP} analysis of the CABANA trial comparing treatments for atrial fibrillation).
 Our as-treated estimates come from ordinary least squares (OLS) regressions of $Y_w$ on $T_w$, with a few baseline controls.
 Non-random treatment take-up likely biases such estimates; in the LATE framework, this bias can be understood as stemming from differences in health between compliers, always-takers, and never-takers \citep{angrist2004,aronow2013}.
 We substantiate this view with a comparison of group characteristics in Section \ref{sec:popchar} below.